API Request Cookbook

 Context

-Over the years I’ve had to get overly familiar with API requests, and have reimplemented the same design pattern across multiple projects involving the retrieval, processing and display of API data.
+Over the years I’ve had to get overly familiar with API requests, when dealing with threat intelligence feeds and have reimplemented the same design pattern across multiple projects involving the retrieval, processing and display of API data.

 This article is a collection of these common workflows.